robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 .. note:: If you log something during initialization, i.e. in Python
           `__init__` or in Java constructor, the messages may be logged multiple times depending on the `test library scope`_.

-.. note:: The support for writing log messages to the syslog during the
-          library initialization is a new feature in Robot Framework 2.6.

 __ `Logging information`_